limpyd/redis-limpyd/doc/contrib.rst

 - ability to pass fields on some methods
 - ability to store results

-To use this ExtendedCollectionManager_, declare it as seen in Subclassing_.
+To use this ExtendedCollectionManager_, declare it as seen in :ref:`collection-subclassing`.

 All of these new capabilities are described below: